-Use Candid's database, Foundation Directory Online, FDO, to research more than 160,000 potential funders.
-With access to the records of more than 16.4 million grants that have already been awarded, you can use FDO to find out who is giving grants in your subject area and geographic area.
+Use Candid's Foundation Directory to research more than 160,000 potential funders.
+With access to the records of more than 16.4 million grants that have already been awarded, you can use Foundation Directory to find out who is giving grants in your subject area and geographic area.
 Look at grant recipients, too, to find potential partners.

 To learn about other potential funding opportunities for your nonprofit, read the following Knowledge Base articles:

 - How do I find grants for my nonprofit?